 Official: Flybe went bankrupt!
 Is Flybe the first airline to take over Coronavirus?

-UPDATE March 05, 2020 - Officially, Flybe went bankrupt, and all the activity of the company was stopped.
+UPDATE March 05, 2020 - Officially, Flybe went bankrupt, and all business was shut down.
 Flybe cannot operate flights with other partners.

 Starting March 5, Flybe joined the Administration, in accordance with UK insolvency law.
 Because of this, all Flybe's operations ceased with immediate effect.
 The flights operated by Stobart Air were also affected.
 All flights operated by the 2 companies were canceled.